msveshnikov/style-scanner/src/Admin.md

 The **Admin** component is the default export of the file and acts as the main administrative dashboard.
 It is designed to:

-- Fetch and display statistical data (dashboard metrics, user and presentation growth).
+- Fetch and display statistical data (dashboard metrics, user and insight growth).
-- Render tables for managing users, presentations, and feedback.
+- Render tables for managing users, insights, and feedback.
 - Allow administrative actions such as updating a user’s subscription status and deleting items.
 - Provide a refresh mechanism to re-fetch data.

 ### State Variables

-- **stats**: Object holding dashboard statistics, user growth data, and presentation statistics.
+- **stats**: Object holding dashboard statistics, user growth data, and insight statistics.
 - **users**: Array of user objects.
-- **presentations**: Array of presentation objects.
+- **insights**: Array of insight objects.
 - **feedbacks**: Array of feedback objects.
 - **isDeleteAlertOpen**: Boolean flag to control the display of the deletion confirmation dialog.
 - **itemToDelete**: Object that stores the `id` and `type` of the item that is pending deletion.